fgallovic/LinSlipInv/examples/README.md

 ----------------------------------------------

 ####List of available examples:
- - `SIV1a`: Benchmark from the Source Inversion Validation (SIV, see the enclosed pdf file, or directly http://equake-rc.info/sivdb/).
+ - `SIV1a`: Benchmark from the Source Inversion Validation (SIV, Mai et al., 2016, see the enclosed pdf file, or directly http://equake-rc.info/sivdb/).
+Note that the inversion using `SlipInvNNLS` takes several hours on 6-core CPU.
  - `LAquila-realdata`: Inversion of real data recorded during the Mw6.3 2009 L'Aquila earthquake.
-You are welcome to try all the features for analysis of the slip resolution by means of synthetic tests.
+You are welcome to try all the features for analysis of the slip resolution by means of synthetic tests. `SlipInvNNLS` takes approx. half an hour on 6-core CPU to perform the inversion.

 ####How to run the examples:
  1. Create a working directory a copy there all the files from the present directory.
  2. First step is the calculation of the Green's functions: Copy all files from the source directory src-dwn to the working directory and run first script  `firststep.sh` and then `calculate.sh`.
 You should eventually have all the Green's in file `NEZsor.dat`.
 In case of the real data, you can use the precomputed
-    3D GFs considering 3D tomographic velocity model of Di Stefano et al. (2011) with real topography located in subdirectory `3D_GFs_topo_3D_GPS'.
+    3D GFs considering 3D tomographic velocity model of Di Stefano et al. (2011) with real topography located in subdirectory `3D_GFs_topo_3D_GPS`.
  3. In case of the real data application, run conversion of real data files in subdirectory `data` in the example directory using script `processseis.sh`.
 Copy the resulting seismogram files `rvseis[nez].dat` or create their symbolic links into the working directory.
- 3. Now you can start with the data inversion: Compile the source files in the directory `src` and create symbolic links to the executables in the working directory.
+ 4. Now you can start with the data inversion: Compile the source files in the directory `src` and create symbolic links to the executables in the working directory.
 Run the inversion (e.g., `SlipInvNNLS`).
- 4. To plot the results, copy everything from the directory `src-graphics` to the working directory.
+ 5. To plot the results, copy everything from the directory `src-graphics` to the working directory.
 Then you can run the specific plotting scripts and compare the plots with those in subdirectory `results.NNLS` in the example directory.
- 5. You can start with experiments regarding different inversion approaches and synthetic/resolution tests.
+ 6. You can start with experiments regarding different inversion approaches and synthetic/resolution tests.
 The latter can be attained by modyfing input file
     `SlipInvSVD.in`.

 Good luck!